dryu99/boonwegig-pub/README.md

   - [x] check individual instagram posts and see if chatpgt correclty identified the error
   - [x] handle startDateTime being NOT NULL
   - [x] delete location_name column and add new constraint (venue id + start date time)
+  - [ ] handle case where artistNames contains name of venue
+  - [ ] handle case where start date time is wack (e.g. in the past)
+  - [ ] INSTEAD of coming up with a billion edge cases and trying to support every venue, just pick a select few venues you like and have well formatted posts. in the mid-run, venues who want to buy in will format their posts to work better
 - [ ] do another initial scrape with 1 venue to confirm changes were good
   - [ ] delete bad data from db first
 - [ ] scrape the rest
-- [ ] look into imiplementing chatgpt cache so we don't repeat queries on debug (+ testing)
+- [x] look into imiplementing chatgpt cache so we don't repeat queries on debug (+ testing)
-  - [ ] do simple one for now where each event link is mapped to its parsed json
+  - [x] do simple one for now where each event link is mapped to its parsed json
+  - [ ] how to handle in production? should be fine if there's a TTL
 - [ ] double check what to do with isFree flag. maybe we make this NON NULL too.
   - [ ] also check how it works with donation text
 - [ ] set up vps